 When God's Army, an army nominally led by two young boys Johnny and Luther Htoo, were accused of being behind a hostage siege at Ratchaburi hospital in Thailand Andrew Drummond walked across the Burma border again to meet up with the child soldiers.

-(left) Andrew Drummond with Johnny Htoo of 'God's Army')
+(right) Andrew Drummond with Johnny Htoo of 'God's Army')

 Her murderer was a young Buddhist novice who killed her for just the few dollars she had in her rucksack.

 The monk Yodsak Suaphoo had befriended Joanne (right) in the grounds ot a a local temple and than beat her and threw her body into a cave.
 In 1996 Yodsak was sentenced to death, reduced to life.
 He died in prison while serving his sentence.